Mission & History

 More than 700 year-round volunteers also get the word out about the Samaritan’s Purse project across Canada.
 In addition, short-term volunteers serve in nearly 400 drop-off locations open across the country every year during National Collection Week, the third week in November.
 Each shoebox collected then travels to our Calgary processing center to be inspected and prepared for international shipment by 15,000 volunteers.

-In 2019 alone, more than 10.5 million Operation Christmas Child shoebox gifts were collected throughout Australia, Austria, Canada, Finland, Germany, New Zealand, Spain, Switzerland, the United Kingdom, and the United States.
+In 2020 alone, more than 9.1 million Operation Christmas Child shoebox gifts were collected throughout Australia, Austria, Canada, Finland, Germany, Italy, Liechtenstein, Luxembourg, New Zealand, South Korea, Spain, Switzerland, the United Kingdom, and the United States.

 More than 10.5 million shoebox gifts were collected in 2019.